 Restnor’s Point is a small mining town with a population of about 11,000 people.
 Restnor’s Point is named after its original founder Restnor the Third.
 He was a schizophrenic ranger who enjoyed exploring the northern wilderness along the Terror Mountains.
 In his travels he found a waterfall with a gold mine behind it.
 He returned to his hometown of Dalleer and made a large bet that there was a large treasure behind the waterfall.
 The man he made the bet with accepted thinking that Restnor had imagined the gold deposit during a schizophrenic episode.
 The man lost the bet and Restnor used the wager to set up a mining operation by the waterfall for people with socially devastating disabilities like his own.
 Thus, Restnor’s Point has become a place where the majority of the population have physical or mental disabilities.

 West of Talon’s Waterfall is a large alcove bored out of the mountain wall.
 This alcove is used for Restnor’s Point’s temple.
 It is devoted largely to Hephaestus, the town’s patron god, but also to Apollo, for he is the god of healing, and to Hades, for his dominion over wealth.
 These three are the only who have statues in the temple, but the largest altar is still reserved for Zeus and the rest of the pantheon.
-The High Priestess of the temple, Titandra the blind seer, is the spiritual leader as well as the actual leader of Restnor’s Point, although she spends most of her time in Bradel Fields aiding the Alliance’s efforts against the Xorians.
+The High Priestess of the temple is the spiritual and administrative leader of Restnor’s Point.
 The only tax in the city is a tithe, but it is also considerably larger than most tithes.
 This tithe is used for all typical religious practices and for secular secular services that the town needs, such as paying for food and textiles from downriver.

 The town does have a few barley and potato farms, along with a banana orchard that is magically enchanted to survive the freezing temperatures during the winter.
 These crops are not used for food except in the most dire of circumstances.
 They are more frequently used to make beer and an exotic banana wine.
 Dwarven alchemists in Restnor’s Point have also perfected a process where the alcohol of many different beverages is combined to make the hardest liquor anyone has ever laid eyes on.
 This, “vodka,” as they have named it, is exported throughout the known world and the secret to its making is guarded vehemently by the very few brewers who have access to it.